 Amanda is a practising psychotherapist.
 She is also a trustee at Lygon Almshouse where accommodation is provided for the Borough’s older residents and is the community liaison representative for The Bridge Academy.
 As Chair of the Palace Riverside Safer Neighbourhood Panel, she spends time working with local sheltered accommodation residents to keep them safe.
 She has also been chair of H&F Mind, a trustee of H&F Mencap, and chair for 11 years of The Friends of Bishops Park.

 Emmanuel Asamoah - Treasurer

-Emmanuel joined Age UK H&F in 2019.
+Emmanuel joined Age UK Hammersmith and Fulham in 2019.
 He is a Chartered Accountant with extensive knowledge in Charity and Housing accounting and an MBA in Financial Management.
-Emmanuel has a passion for figures as well as experience of working in the private sector.
+Emmanuel has a passion for figures as well as experience working in the private sector.
 His desire is to use his experience to contribute to and enhance the lives of older people within Hammersmith and Fulham.
-Taking on the role as trustee/treasurer, is a challenge he is looking forward to embracing.
+Taking on the role as trustee/treasurer is a challenge he is looking forward to embracing.